St. Paul – Anna Westin House for Adults

 - Support for co-occurring disorders

-- Nutritious meals and snacks with nutrition counseling and education
+- Therapeutic meals and snacks with nutrition counseling and education

 - Onsite laundry facilities, WiFi, and common area

 - Family education and support

 A typical week at the Anna Westin House – Adult